bualuk/cisc187-assignments/lab22-bag-functions/README.md

 - Call reserve to do most of your work.
-- Don't overwrite any data already in the bag - just initialze any new capacity.
+- Don't overwrite any data already in the bag - just initialize any new capacity.

 ### 4. Function `push_back`
 Implement a function that will add one element to a bag.